 No. All of our funds have been committed by the AHF Board of Directors to community-based healing grants.
-Project details of every funding grant are available in the Funded Projects section or contact us for more details.
+Project details of every funding grant are available in the Funded Projects section.

 » What is the "Indian Residential School Settlement Agreement”?